jq/PatriciaTrie/README.md

 URL's etc
 ===

-The whole thing's "REST" based & does stuff based on the HTTP verb you use (the path doesn't matter at all).
+The whole thing's "REST" based & does stuff based on the HTTP verb you use.
 Currently GET and PUT/POST are the only ones i've bothered with.